constantin-george/constantin-george.github.io/_pages/about.md

 <br/><img src='/images/sea_turtle_greece1.png'>

-I currently research reproductive senescence in sea turtles, and I am particularly interested in the intersection between foraging ecology and the rate of aging.
+I currently research reproductive senescence in sea turtles, and I am particularly interested in the intersection between life history strategy and rates of aging.
 I approach my research through a statistical framework.

 While, for the most part, my focus has been on sea turtles, I am deeply interested in population modeling and its application to wildlife conservation.
 I feel by understanding the underlying mathematics of biological systems you gain a deeper insight into the nuts and bolts of how these systems function.